Vinlic/WebVideoCreator/README.en-US.md

     frameFormat: "jpeg",
     // Timeout for capturing images with BeginFrame
     beginFrameTimeout: 5000,
-    // Video encoder for MP4 format; by default, it uses the libx264 software encoder; it's recommended to choose the appropriate hardware encoder for acceleration based on your hardware
+    // Video encoder for MP4 format; by default, it uses the libx264 software encoder; it's recommended to choose the appropriate hardware encoder for acceleration based on your hardware, Encoder selection can refer to docs/video-encoder.md.
     mp4Encoder: VIDEO_ENCODER.CPU.H264,
     // Video encoder for WEBM format; by default, it uses the libvpx software encoder; it's recommended to choose the appropriate hardware encoder for acceleration based on your hardware
     webmEncoder: VIDEO_ENCODER.CPU.VP8,